stolostron/hibernate-cronjob/README.md

 ### Skipping Clusters
 The job will only target clusters deployed by Hive.
 It looks for the ClusterDeployment objects.
 If you put a label on these objects `hibernate: skip` they will be ignored by both CronJobs.

 For an opt-in model, instead specify `OPT_IN=true` in the `options.env` file.
-In this case, only ClusterDeployments with `hibernate: true` will be acted upon.
+In this case, only ClusterDeployments with the label `hibernate: 'true'` will be acted upon.
 ## Runonce job

 You can hibernate or resume all applicable clusters manually.
 These commands use the `options.env` file, so the value of the `OPT_IN` parameter is respected.